IntelSoftware/SYCL_101/01_Heterogeneous/1_Homogeneous_vs_Heterogeneous.rst

 3. Ability to further optimize code: Developers can use accelerators to tailor the hardware and software for specific algorithms or applications, enabling higher performance and efficiency.

-Challenges using accelerators in a heterogeneous computing environment
+Challenges using Accelerators in a Heterogeneous Computing Environment
 =========================================================================

 1. Programming complexity: Unlike homogeneous systems, heterogeneous computing requires different programming models and languages for various processing units.
 This complexity increases the development effort.